koeppl/separate_chaining/README.md

   This means that an iterator has to create a pair on the fly, which can cause a slowdown.
   Instead, you can use the navigator interface with the methods `key()` and `value()`.
 - If you want to process and delete processed elements like you would do with a stack or queue, start at `rbegin_nav` and end at `rend_nav`, using decremental operation on the navigator object.
+- The `internal_type` of `varwidth_bucket` can be changed to a different integer type.
+If `interal_type` has `x` bits, then the data is stored in an array of elements using `x` bits, i.e., the space is quantisized by `x`.
+Small integers can save space will large integers give a speed-up due to fewer `malloc` calls.

 ## Caveats